ultraviolet-21/fit-bot/README.md

 # fitness-bot

 # Overview:
-[statistic] The Fitness Bot is a Telegram bot that will suggest the user a 20-30 minute workout every day.
-The user can reply once they've completed the workout, and the program will keep track of their streak.
+According to the CDC, only 28% of American adults meet the recommended exercise guidelines.
+Common reasons for this are lack of motivation and lack of resources/ equipment.
+The benefits of regular exercise range from a decreased risk of heart disease to a stronger immune system to mitigating anxiety and depression.
+To encourage people to work out regularly, and address some of the barriers to do so, I developed Fitness Bot.
+This program consists of a Telegram bot that will suggest the user a 20-30 minute workout every day.
+These will be at-home workouts that require minimal equipment.
+The user can reply once they've completed the workout, which can be any time of the day, and the program will keep track of their streak.
+The streak feature is similar to Snapchat's and aims to incentivize users to work out every day.

 # Key Features:
 1. Uses Telegram's bot feature to randomly suggest a workout of a given type (cardio, strength, flexibility, etc)